Commonly used abbreviation when referring to the all-important science of aerodynamics.

 In shock absorbers, a rebound adjustment is a change to the dampening of the shock on the expansion stroke.
 Without rebound dampening, the car would tend to bounce as it passes over bumps on the track.
-Rebound adjustments can also affect how the weight of the car shifts around during braking, acceleration and cornering.
+Rebound adjustments can also affect how the weight of the car shifts around during braking, acceleration, and cornering.

 When displayed at the start/finish line, a red flag signifies an immediate halt of the session due to a dangerous condition such as a flooded track or a car blocking the track.
 Corner workers around the track will display black flags when this happens, and all cars are required to stop racing and slowly return to the pits.
 The lap in progress is discarded, and the field reverts to the order of the previous lap when racing resumes.
-If the race has run more that 50 percent of the laps, the chief steward has the option to declare a complete race if track conditions are not expected to improve.
+If the race has run more than 50 percent of the laps, the chief steward has the option to declare a complete race if track conditions are not expected to improve.
 If a race has run less than 50 percent, it will be concluded on another date.

 RED AND YELLOW FLAG

-This striped flag is displayed by corner workers to signify debris (oil, sand, water or some other substance) on the track.
+This striped flag is displayed by corner workers to signify debris (oil, sand, water, or some other substance) on the track.

 To gun an engine.
 As a noun, "revs" is short for "revolutions per minute."